Nissan Nemanov: Life

 Nemanov was born in Zhlobin on 13 Av, 1904 to Yitzchak and Shaina Chaya Nemanov.
-He left home and went to study at the tender age of 12 in the Yeshiva of the fifth Lubavitcher Rebbe, Sholom Dov Ber Schneersohn (the Rebbe Rashab).
-The sixth Lubavitcher Rebbe, Yosef Yitzchok Schneersohn (the Rebbe Rayatz) appointed him the rosh yeshiva and mashpia in various yeshivos in cities of Russia, and he was appointed at the head of struggles against the Soviet regime, who incarcerated him several times and tortured him for spreading Torah and delivering classes in chassidus.
-In 1947 he reached Paris and established a large yeshiva in Brunoy.
+He left home and went to study at the age of 12 in the yeshiva of the fifth Lubavitcher Rebbe, Sholom Dov Ber Schneersohn.
+The sixth Lubavitcher Rebbe, Yosef Yitzchok Schneersohn appointed him the rosh yeshiva (dean and mashpia in various yeshivas in Russian cities.
+In 1947 he moved to Paris and established a yeshiva in Brunoy.

-Refinement of character

-He would pray at great length according to the custom of Chabad.
-In Nemanov's thirties, the Rayatz testified that Nemanov had reached the level of beinoni discussed in Tanya, one whose every thought, speech, and action is consistent with the Code of Jewish Law.
-Rabbi Menachem Mendel Schneerson sent many of his followers to Nemanov to receive guidance in their divine service; the communication link and flow of suggestions was both ways.

-A student, 40 year later, still follows the idea of not eating "primarily to appeal to a person's desire" - whether it's ice cream or "a superfluous second helping."

-Distinguished colleagues

-When rabbi Yisrael Abuchatzeira (also known as the Baba Sali) lived in France, he would spend the month of Elul as Nemanov's guest.

 Family

 Nemanov had four children: Rochel Pewzner, Sholom DovBer Nemanov, Moshe Nemanov, and Yitzchak "Itche" Nemanov.